Wage Garnishment Information for Employers

 What is the law regarding garnishment?

 The federal law regarding garnishment is part of the Consumer Credit Protection Act, which is administered by the Department of Labor.
+This law protects employees from being discharged by their employer because their wages have been garnished (for one debt) and this law also limits the amount of pay that may be garnished in any one week.

 What's the maximum that can be taken from an employee's pay by garnishment?